rubygems/rfcs/text/0000-ownership-transfer.md

 # Summary

 gem owner -a/r command is used to add or remove owners by an email.
 We will add options for adding/removing gem owners via Web UI.
-We will add email notification to owner add/remove events.
+We will add email notification to the owner add/remove events.
 Owners can opt-out of receive email notification about ownership changes of a gem.
-We will make owner additions auditable by storing when new owner was added and by whom.
-We will require confirmation from the user being added as an owner.
+We will make owner additions auditable by storing when the new owner was added and by whom.
+We will require a confirmation from the user added as an owner.

 We will also add a new flow for ownership transfers.
-Any gem owner will be able to create `ownership request`.
+Any gem owner will be able to create an `ownership request`.
 Any user will be able to make an `ownership application` for any gem with less than 100,000 downloads and older than 12 months _updated_at_ time or gems which have an associated `ownership request`.
 When a gem owner approves an `ownership application`, the requester must be added as an owner to the gem.
 These `ownership requests` will be searchable and listed on a site-wide link.

 # Motivation

-Option of adding and removing owners through the web UI would facilitate friction-less transfer of gem ownership without dependency on the gem CLI installation and configuration on the user-side.
+Adding and removing owners through the web UI would facilitate the frictionless transfer of gem ownership without dependency on the gem CLI installation and configuration on the user-side.

-Email notification and audit trail of owner additions will improve mitigation time of unintended access grants.
+Email notification and audit trail of owner additions will improve the mitigation time of unintended access grants.
 Adding a new owner without any confirmation from the user being added as an owner, potentially lead to email notification spamming.
-Making user being added as owner confirm the addition we will avoid sending unsolicited emails.
+Making the user being added as owner confirm the addition, we will avoid sending unsolicited emails.

-New ownership transfer flow will automate process of requesting gem ownership transfers and additions.
+New ownership transfer flow will automate the process of requesting gem ownership transfers and additions.
 Gem owners who are looking for new maintainers/owners will be able to open `ownership requests` and let interested users apply with `ownership application` to show their interest.
-New searchable view of `ownership requests` will make it easier for the users to find the gems which need maintainers.
+A New searchable view of `ownership requests` will make it easier for the users to find the gems which need maintainers.

 # Guide-level explanation

 ### Change in the ownership flow

-When a new owner is added to a gem, following types of notifications are sent via email.
+When a new owner is added to a gem, the following types of notifications are sent via email.

 1. A notification to the new user to confirm if he/she wants to be added as a gem owner.
 The new user must click on the link sent via email to confirm within 48 hours.
-2. A notification to all the existing gem owners about addition of new owner after the confirmation from the new user.
+2. A notification to the existing gem owners about the addition of new owner after the confirmation from the new user.
 3. A notification to the gem owner who is removed from the gem CLI or rubygems.org UI.

 This will require modifications in the `POST - /api/v1/gems/[GEM NAME]/owners` endpoint.

 ### Creating an ownership request:

-The gem owner will create an `ownership request` using Web UI by clicking a button called `Create Ownership Request` on gems show page in the **Collaborators** section which will be added above the **Links** section.
+The gem owner will create an `ownership request` using Web UI by clicking a button called `Create Ownership Request` on the gems show page in the **Collaborators** section, which will be added above the **Links** section.

-An `ownership request` is created with _user_id_ as owner who marked it.
+An `ownership request` is created with _user_id_ of the owner who created it.
-It will be available in the search with a filter of `ownership request`.

-E.g. Alice owns a gem called foobar.
+E.g., Alice owns a gem called foobar.
 If she is no longer interested in maintaining it, she will create an `ownership request` by clicking on `Create Ownership Request`.
 When Bob filters the gems using `ownership requests` filter in advanced search, foobar will be listed.

 ### An example of new ownership transfer flow:

 #### Case 1: A gem with less than 100*000 \_downloads* and older than 12 months _rubygems.updated_at_ time

-Any logged in user makes an `ownership application` for the gem.
+Any logged-in user makes an `ownership application` for the gem.
 The existing owner will be notified by email.

 Here the limit on _downloads_ and _updated_at_ is used to prevent spamming of popular gems with `ownership applications`.
 These limits may be relaxed in the future.

-E.g. When Alice, who owns a gem called foobar with 500 downloads which was last updated at 2019-01-01 (today: 2020-03-19), any user of rubygems.org will be able to make an `ownership application` by filling a form.
-Bob, who is interested in maintaining the gem will fill the form and Alice will be notified.
+E.g., When Alice, who owns a gem called foobar with 500 downloads, which was last updated at 2019-01-01 (today: 2020-03-19), any user of rubygems.org will be able to make an `ownership application` by filling a form.
+Bob, who is interested in maintaining the gem, will fill the form, and Alice will be notified.
 Alice should then accept or decline the request.

-Here a case may occur where existing owner may not reply to the email notification.
+Here a case may occur where the existing owner may not reply to the email notification.
 This scenario has to be further discussed and will be a separate RFC.

 #### Case 2: A gem has associated `ownership request`